Augustana Choir to tour Nebraska, Colorado and Kansas in March

 The 40+ music faculty represents all instrumental areas, including harp.
 All students, including non-music majors, can take lessons and participate in one of 12 ensembles — from opera to a symphony orchestra to jazz combos.
 Nearly a quarter of Augustana’s students perform in ensembles.

 The music program has a strong tradition of touring ensembles.
 Since the early 1880s, annual tours have taken the Symphonic Band to 32 states and many countries.
-The Augustana Choir most recently traveled to Spain, France and Sweden.
+The Augustana Choir most recently traveled to Spain, France and Sweden, and the Augustana Symphonic Band to Japan.

 Augustana has four concert halls, including the 1,600-seat Centennial Hall and the more intimate, acoustically excellent Wallenberg Hall.
-Bergendoff Hall of Fine Arts, currently being renovated, houses all of the music department’s classrooms and offices, practice rooms and ensemble spaces.
-The new music education suite and a dedicated classroom for music education — part of Phase 1 of the multi-phase renovation — has been completed.
+Bergendoff Hall of Fine Arts has recently been renovated and houses all of the music department’s classrooms and offices, practice rooms and ensemble spaces.
+The new music education suite and a dedicated classroom for music education were priorities of the renovation plans.

 Elliott Peterson '21 is the choir director at Jordan-Matthews High School in Siler City, N.C.